helsingborg-stad/helsingborg-io-sls-api/services/bookables-api/README.md

 ## Description

 The Bookables Service is an API that returns information about the bookable services at Helsingborg Stad.
-Currently it retrieves the data from the parameter store, for ease of deployment.
-In the future this could be developed further into a platform with its own dynamo.
+It retrieves the data from the parameter store.

 ## Getting started

-1. Read the global requierments for this repo, can be found [here](https://github.com/helsingborg-stad/helsingborg-io-sls-api/blob/dev/README.md)
+1. Read the global requirements for this repo, can be found [here](https://github.com/helsingborg-stad/helsingborg-io-sls-api/blob/dev/README.md)

 ### AWS API GATEWAY